Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

     }

 ```
-The next function that will monitor ambient humidity you can follow again the tutorial for [deploying Azure Function to IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-deploy-function "deploying Azure Function to IoT Edge") with few modifications:
+The other function  will monitor ambient humidity and again you can follow the tutorial for [deploying Azure Function to IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-deploy-function "deploying Azure Function to IoT Edge") with few modifications:

 * In **Create a function project** change the function code slightly: